VagelisKalimeris/RestAPI-Manage-Productions-And-Crew/README.md

 ### SQLite
 Choosing *SQLite* as the database, carried the following drawbacks:
 - Absense of nuanced locking mechanisms.
-To ensure db integrity under future concurrent execution environments, serializing transactions was the only available choice.
+To ensure db integrity under future concurrent execution environments, serialized transactions were the only available choice.
 Dedicated section below describes how this further affected design.
 - No respect for foreign key constraints.
 As such currently the prod_crew table accepts entries with production & crew primary ids, that might not exist in the respective tables.
 This inconsistency though, cannot be achieved through